Hong Kong is an incredible city packed with a fascinating history and a unique, hybrid culture of Chinese and Western influences.

 #9: Hong Kong is the city with the highest number of skyscrapers in the world

 With more than 8,000 glittering skyscrapers, Hong Kong’s skyline is always a glorious sight to behold.
-A skyscraper is defined as any building with more than 14 storeys, and Hong Kong has twice as many as its nearest rival, New York City.
+A skyscraper is defined as any building with more than 14 stories, and Hong Kong has twice as many as its nearest rival, New York City.
 The International Commerce Centre (ICC) building is currently the highest skyscraper in Hong Kong, with a whopping 118 floors.

 #10: Hong Kong is one of the most densely populated cities in the world